MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 1. Select **Next Destinations** to move to the **Destinations** tab.
    :::image type="content" source="./media/data-collection-rule-create-edit/create-data-collection-rule-metrics-data-source.png" lightbox="./media/data-collection-rule-create-edit/create-data-collection-rule-metrics-data-source.png" alt-text="A screenshot showing the collect and deliver tab of the create data collection rule page.":::

-1. To send metrics to a Log Analytics workspace select *Azure Monitor Logs* from the **Destination type** dropdown.
+1. To send metrics to a Log Analytics workspace, select *Azure Monitor Logs* from the **Destination type** dropdown.
     1. Select the **Subscription** and the Log Analytics workspace you want to send the metrics to.
-1. To send metrics to an Event Hub select *Event Hub* from the **Destination type** dropdown.
+1. To send metrics to Event Hubs, select *Event Hub* from the **Destination type** dropdown.
     1. Select the **Subscription**, the **Event Hub namespace**, and the **Event Hub instance name**.
-1. To send metrics to a Storage Account select *Storage Account* from the **Destination type** dropdown.
+1. To send metrics to a Storage Account, select *Storage Account* from the **Destination type** dropdown.
     1. Select the **Subscription**, the **Storage Account**, and the **Blob container** where you want to store the metrics.
     > [!NOTE]
-> To sent metrics to a Storage Account or Event Hub, the resource generating the metrics, the DCR, and the Storage Account or Event Hub, must all be in the same region.
+    > To sent metrics to a Storage Account or Event Hubs, the resource generating the metrics, the DCR, and the Storage Account or Event Hub, must all be in the same region.
     > To send metrics to a Log Analytics workspace, the DCR must be in the same region as the Log Analytics workspace.
 The resource generating the metrics can be in any region.

-To select Storage Account or Event Hub as the destination, you must enable managed identity for the DCR on the Basics tab.
+    To select Storage Account or Event Hubs as the destination, you must enable managed identity for the DCR on the Basics tab.

 1. Select **Save** , then select **Review + create**.
    :::image type="content" source="./media/data-collection-rule-create-edit/create-data-collection-rule-metrics-data-destination.png" lightbox="./media/data-collection-rule-create-edit/create-data-collection-rule-metrics-data-destination.png" alt-text="A screenshot showing the destination tab of collect and deliver page.":::